 Capstone Associated Services, Ltd. is the most integrated and largest outsourced provider of captive insurance services for the U.S. middle market.
 In association with The Feldman Law Firm LLP, Capstone offers platinum level attorney-led captive planning and administers property & casualty captive insurance companies that provide alternative risk financing services throughout the U.S.

-Now in its CAP_YEARS_SUPER year, Capstone provides turnkey services usually under a joint engagement with The Feldman Law Firm LLP, to businesses in the trucking industry, and many others.
+Now in its CAP_YEARS_SUPER year, Capstone provides turnkey services usually under a joint engagement with The Feldman Law Firm LLP, to businesses in the healthcare industry, and many others.

 Unlike most other captive management companies, Capstone’s turnkey service providers do not disclaim tax and legal support.
 The company has an award-winning track record for standing with clients in the design, implementation, ongoing management, and defense of their property & casualty captive insurance programs.
 Capstone has successfully administered and successfully managed over CAPTIVE_FORMATIONS captives since 1998.
 The Feldman Law Firm LLP has experience in more than TAX_CONTROVERSIES tax controversies, all to successful conclusions.